Dark Victory: Development

 Tallulah Bankhead originated the role of Judith Traherne in the Broadway production, which ran for 51 performances at the Plymouth Theatre, before being cut short when Bankhead fell ill with a bacterial infection.
 Davis openly admitted in later years that she had emulated Bankhead in the role.
 In 1935, David O. Selznick wanted to cast Greta Garbo and Fredric March in the leads, but Garbo chose to play the lead in Anna Karenina instead.
 In 1936, he offered the role to Merle Oberon, but contractual problems with Samuel Goldwyn prevented her from doing the film.

 When Bette Davis discovered the play in 1938, she shopped it to every producer on the Warners lot, and Hal Wallis bought the rights from Selznick for her, for $50,000, when director Edmound Goulding and producer David Lewis showed interest in the project.

 According to another account, Casey Robinson, the writer, had wanted to buy the play ever since he saw it on stage, knowing how to adapt it.
-He lost the rights to David O. Selznick but when Selznick decided not to make it, recommended Hal Wallis but it for Warners.
+He lost the rights to David O. Selznick but when Selznick decided not to make it, recommended Hal Wallis buy it for Warners.
 Robinson said:

 The play was about a rich, spoiled girl who gets carcinoma of the brain and is going to die.
 In the second act she learns she is going to die and accepts it gallantly...
 They just had a lot of gabble in the third act that meant nothing.
 There had to be, in the middle of the piece, a period of great rebellion against fate—of anger, which, of course, was mixed up with her love for the doctor.
 Also, the anger that she hadn’t been told, and so on.
 That was an entirely new development in the screenplay and a very important one.